mohd-javed7/Js/README.md

 Fetches a random joke from a public API and displays it on the page.
 Great intro to working with **fetch()**.

 ### 💬 `JS QUESTIONS`
-Contains important **JavaScript interview questions** and answers or logic-based examples.
+Contains important **JavaScript questions** and answers or logic-based examples.

 ### 💭 `Quote API`
 Fetches a motivational quote using (https://zenquotes.io/api/random") and displays it dynamically.